-The right posture can improve a cyclist’s performance.
-The Department of Physiotherapy at Singapore General Hospital gives tips on sitting right and cycling after dark.
+Training smart and riding safe can not only improve a cyclist’s performance but protect the rider as well.
+The Department of Physiotherapy at Singapore General Hospital (SGH) gives tips on sitting right and cycling at night.

 Continued from previous page.

 Injuries can happen to cyclists at all levels of fitness

 Many patients of Senior Physiotherapist Ms Liang Zhiqi from the,Department of Physiotherapy at Singapore General Hospital (SGH), a member of the SingHealth group, are men in their 40s returning to the sport or new cyclists.
 “Filled with enthusiasm, they are suddenly training a lot longer, faster and harder,” she said.

 She also sees many recreational cyclists who might spend five to six days a week cycling, easily doing 300km in that time, but who don’t spend time – enough or at all – stretching or strengthening their backs.
 Merely cycling to improve endurance without working on flexibility in areas like the spine, hip and knees can lead to injury.